Christian culture: Televangelism

 Televangelist Joel Osteen at Lakewood Church, a megachurch in Houston, Texas.

 Televangelism (tele- "distance" and "evangelism", meaning "ministry", sometimes called teleministry) is the use of media, specifically radio and television, to communicate Christianity.
 Televangelists are ministers, whether official or self-proclaimed, who devote a large portion of their ministry to television broadcasting.
 Some televangelists are also regular pastors or ministers in their own places of worship (often a megachurch), but the majority of their followers come from TV and radio audiences.
 Others do not have a conventional congregation, and work primarily through television.
 The term is also used derisively by critics as an insinuation of aggrandizement by such ministers.

 Televangelism began as a uniquely American phenomenon, resulting from a largely deregulated media where access to television networks and cable TV is open to virtually anyone who can afford it, combined with a large Christian population that is able to provide the necessary funding.
 It became especially popular among Evangelical Protestant audiences, whether independent or organized around Christian denominations.
 However, the increasing globalisation of broadcasting has enabled some American televangelists to reach a wider audience through international broadcast networks, including some that are specifically Christian in nature, such as Trinity Broadcasting Network (the world's largest religious television network), The God Channel, Christian Broadcasting Network, Australian Christian Channel, SAT-7 and Emmanuel TV.
 Domestically produced televangelism is increasingly present in some other nations such as Brazil.
 Christian television may include broadcast television or cable television channels whose entire broadcast programming schedule is television programs directly related to Christianity or shows including comedy, action, drama, reality, dramatizations and variety shows, movies, and mini-series; which are part of the overall programming of a general-interest television station.

-Some countries have more regulated media with either general restrictions on access or specific rules regarding religious broadcasting.
-In such countries, religious programming is typically produced by TV companies (sometimes as a regulatory or public service requirement) rather than private interest groups.